tofugu/wanikani-knowledge-guide/_posts/2020-03-03-app-settings.md

 - You can also choose 'Lower levels first', which is still random but prioritizes showing lower level subjects first.

 **Lessons & review counts email update frequency:** Here you can choose how often you want to be emailed about your latest lessons and review count: daily, semiweekly, or weekly.
 Note that this is not a live notification of when you get new lessons or reviews.

-**Script Compatibility Mode:** Turn this on if you're having issues with your custom userscripts.
-Details on what's covered by script compatibility mode are on the [Script Compatibility page](/wanikani/script-compatibility-mode).
-For most users, we recommend leaving Script Compatibility Mode off to make sure you get the latest improvements in WaniKani.